Spinoco/fs2-kafka/README.md

 ```

 Note that resulting type of this program is Stream[F, ???], that means stream needs to be run, and once it finishes the kafka client will terminate.

+The `protocol` parameter allows to specify exact protocol to be used with ensemble, to make production migrations and upgrades easy.

 ### Publishing to topics